Thursday, April 30, 2009

 1. Place bulgur in a large mixing bowl.

 3. Stir in all of the spices, onions, scallions, mint, parsley, diluted tomato paste, lemon juice to the bulgur.
 Add the oil a little at a time.
+NOTE: If using red pepper paste in addition to tomato paste, dilute the pepper paste along with the tomato paste.

 4. Sample the tabbouleh, and adjust the seasonings according to your taste.